 How to Tell If a Relapse May Be on The Horizon

 There is no such thing as a ‘slip’ in the book of most 12-step programs.
 Any return to active use of a substance is a relapse.
 What’s more, relapse is seen to be deliberate on a subconscious level.

-During the rehabilitation, addicts find out how to tell if a relapse may be approaching and what to do about it.
+During the alcohol rehab Los Angeles, addicts find out how to tell if a relapse may be approaching and what to do about it.
 However, owing to the deviousness of the addict mentality, they are hardly ever aware of these.

 As somebody close to them, it helps if you can recognize the signs and take action early.
 These are the triggers and symptoms that could signal an impending relapse:

 The very first sign that something is amiss is a return to addictive behavior.
 The recovering alcoholic may start to behave erratically without ever touching a drink.